-NWCC Library at the DeSoto Center
+At the DeSoto Center

 Currently enrolled University of Mississippi students may check out books from the NWCC Library with a valid photo ID.
 The UM-DeSoto campus provides a verified list of currently enrolled students to the NWCC librarian.
-NWCC Library (662) 280-6164, Monday-Friday: 8 a.m.-9 p.m.; Saturdays: 8:30 a.m.-12 noon
+NWCC Library (662) 280-6164, Monday-Friday: 8 a.m.-9 p.m.; Saturdays: 8:30 a.m.-12 noon.

-University of Mississippi J. D. Williams Library @ UM-Oxford
+J.D.
+Williams Library on the main Campus in Oxford

-University of Mississippi students currently taking classes at UM-DeSoto enjoy the same borrowing privileges and access to electronic resources as students at the main campus in Oxford.
-Search for books, e-books, DVDs, music scores, government documents, etc. and enjoy access to over 250 databases with thousands of online full text articles at libraries.olemiss.edu.
+University of Mississippi students currently enrolled at the UM-DeSoto campus enjoy the same borrowing privileges and access to electronic resources as students currently enrolled at the main campus in Oxford.
+Search for nearly 2 million books, e-books, DVDs, music scores, government documents, and other print materials while also accessing over 250 online databases for all of your article needs at libraries.olemiss.edu.